oyoclass/python3-doc/doc/extralibs/scipy.md

 #### Linear Algebra

 One good reason to use SciPy is that it has an enhanced set of features for linear algebra and matrix operations.
-Let's use SciPy to extract the eigen values and vectors from a matrix:
+Let's use SciPy to extract the eigenvalues and eigenvectors from a matrix:

 ```python
 from scipy import linalg